 The relief can significantly reduce the amount of stamp duty payable, especially for properties under a certain price threshold.
 However, it's important to be aware of the upper limit for this relief.
 Properties priced above this limit won't be eligible, and standard stamp duty rates will apply.

-Steps involved in buying an off plan property
+Steps involved in buying an off-plan property

 Initial research and selecting a property

-Buying off plan begins with thorough research.
-Prospective buyers should consider their needs, budget, and long-term goals.
-This stage involves exploring various developments and understanding the developer's reputation.
-Important factors include location, property size, and amenities.
-Buyers should also assess the potential for future growth in the area.
-Visiting the building site offers valuable insights into the ongoing work and surroundings.
+Buying off-plan begins with thorough research.
+Interested buyers should consider their needs, budget, and long-term goals.
+This stage involves exploring various developments and understanding the developer's track record and reputation.

 Reservation process and deposit payment

 Once a suitable development is found, the next step is the reservation process.
-Buyers typically complete a reservation form and pay a reservation fee.
-This fee secures the chosen property, and is often deducted from the final purchase price.
-During this phase, it's crucial to review the terms and conditions associated with the reservation, including the timeframe and any circumstances under which the fee might be forfeited.
+Buyers usually complete a reservation form and pay a reservation fee.
+This fee secures the chosen property and is often deducted from the final purchase price.

 Legal work and due diligence

 After reserving the property, buyers engage in legal work and due diligence.
-This includes hiring a solicitor experienced in off plan purchases.
+This includes hiring a solicitor experienced in off-plan purchases.
 The solicitor will examine the developer's plans, permissions, and the terms of the sale.

 They ensure the buyer's interests are protected throughout the process.
 It's also the time for buyers to investigate mortgage lenders and arrange the necessary financing.
 Diligence in this phase helps mitigate future legal and financial challenges.